Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 ### Object fieldsets

-When you add a fieldset to your domain object, you basically include all the fields defined in the fieldset to the object's fields.
-If you need to add the same fieldset more than once, then you'll have to specify the `name` attribute on the added fieldset, and their included fields will be prefixed with that name.
+When you add a field set to your domain object, you basically include all the fields defined in the field set to the object's fields.
+If you need to add the same field set more than once, then you'll have to specify the `name` attribute on the added field set, and their included fields will be prefixed with that name.

-For example, in the following `sales order` object we include the `address` fieldset under both `bill to` and `ship to` names, which will effectively include its `address id` field as `bill to address id` and `ship to address id` on our object.
+For example, in the following `sales order` object, we include the `address` field set under both `bill to` and `ship to` names, which will effectively include its `address id` field as `bill to address id` and `ship to address id` on our object.

 ```xml
   <fieldsets>